 Location: Mitchell, Cornwall

-The barn is being converted in a holiday let.
-Underpinning works will be required in order to level and new formal floor structure.
+The barn was converted into a holiday let.
+Underpinning works were required in order to level and form the new formal floor structure.

-Although the stone work is in good order, the envelope of the building will be raked out and re pointed during the conversion works.
-The stone work has been previously rendered using a cementicious render coating.
-Cement render is too brittle for use on stone substrates.
-We will carefully knock off this rendering and re point the stone with a suitable NHL mortar.
+Although the stone work was in good order, the envelope of the building had to be raked out and re pointed during the conversion works.
+The stone work has been previously rendered using a cementicious render coating however, cement render is too brittle for use on stone substrates.
+This was carefully knocked off this rendering and re pointed with a suitable NHL mortar.